truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/PermissionsSCALE.md

 The **ACL Type** and **ACL Mode** settings, found on both the **Add Dataset** and **Edit Dataset** screens in the **Advanced Options** settings for non-root datasets, are editable but not advised on production systems with datasets currently in use due to possible production disruptions if you make a mistake.

-If you want to change the **ACL Type** and **ACL Mode** settings, do this before you begin using the dataset in your production environments.
+If you want to change the **ACL Type** and **ACL Mode** settings, do it before you begin using the dataset in your production environments.

 {{< hint warning >}}
 WARNING: Changing the **ACL Type** affects how TrueNAS writes and reads on-disk ZFS ACL.